XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Common-Elements.md

 This node will be in every request and response objects.

-The request objects contains the provider's configuration, urls and credentials.
+The request object contains the supplier's configuration, urls and credentials.

-The response object contains the operation status and errors if any.
+The response object contain the status of the request and any possible errors as well as possible messages from the supplier (if previously requested).